-The adequacy of all physical facilities and technical infrastructure of AIE's Seattle Campus falls under the oversight of the Head of School, the IT Department, the staff of the Seattle Center facility, and the staff of the Queen Anne Square facility.
+The adequacy of all physical facilities and technical infrastructure of AIE's Seattle Campus falls under the oversight of the CEO, Head of School, the IT Department, Facilities Department, and the staff of the Seattle campus.
 Embedded within the overall physical facilities plan are issues concerning the campus' operation and maintenance.
 The Operation and Maintenance Plan for the AIE Seattle Campus runs in tandem with the Physical Facilities and Technical Infrastructure plan.